devverse06/CodexAI-AI-Code-Reviewer/CodexAI/README.md

-# 🤖✨ Welcome to **Cortexa** – Your AI Code Review Buddy! ✨
+# 🤖✨ Welcome to **CodexAI** – Your AI Code Review Buddy! ✨

-Cortexa is your smart, friendly, and lightning-fast AI-powered code reviewer!
+CodexAI is your smart, friendly, and lightning-fast AI-powered code reviewer!
 Paste your code, hit **Review**, and get instant, expert feedback powered by Google Gemini.
 Perfect for learners, pros, and everyone in between – all in a beautiful, interactive interface.